Which AOW pension rate applies in your situation?

 You and your partner are not married.
 You each have your own home.

-NB: the two-house rule does not apply if one of the homes is a holiday home or recreational home.
+IMPORTANT: The two-house rule does not apply if one of the homes is a holiday home or recreational home.

 Conditions for the two-house rule